 Philip Cox produced a massive 22 million litres of wine and sold over a million bottles in more than 25 countries last year.
-With these figures, you’d be forgiven for thinking he sits at the helm of a premium wine estate in a classic region like France or Italy, but it’s actually Cramele Recaş in western Romania that has made Cox his fortune.
+With these figures, you’d be forgiven for thinking he sits at the helm of a premium wine estate in a classic region of France or Italy.
+The actual source of Cox’s success?
+Cramele Recaş in western Romania.

-He runs an impressive operation.
-Romania’s largest winery by profit and turnover, Recaş produces 68 different wines, from entry-level to premium, using 21 grape varieties from the classic Cabernet Sauvignon, Chardonnay and Sauvignon Blanc to indigenous grapes such as Feteasca Neagra, Tamioasa and Muscat Ottonel.
+There he runs an impressive operation.
+Romania’s largest winery by profit and turnover, Recaş produces 68 different wines, from entry-level to premium, using 21 grape varieties spanning the classic Cabernet Sauvignon, Chardonnay and Sauvignon Blanc to indigenous grapes such as Feteasca Neagra, Tamioasa and Muscat Ottonel.

-The vineyards span 1200ha on the main site just outside Timişoara – a charming city in western Romania – and a further 300ha in Arad County 60km northwest.
+The vineyards cover 1,200ha on the main site just outside Timişoara – a charming city in western Romania – and a further 300ha in Arad County 60km northwest.
 Last year, more than €3.5 million was invested into the winery, as well as a further €4 million in two new crush wineries near the Black Sea.

-Romania’s not just about mass-produced wine, though.
-There are many smaller, artisanal producers throughout the country who find it difficult to compete with the international market on grapes like Cabernet Sauvignon or Chardonnay.
-Many favour local varieties instead, where they have the opportunity to present something unique.
+Romania is not just about mass-produced wine, though.
+There are many smaller, artisanal producers throughout the country who find it difficult to compete with the international market through Cabernet Sauvignon or Chardonnay.
+Many favour local varieties instead, which afford them a greater opportunity to present something unique.

 “It’s not news if you’re doing a good copy,” says Oliver Bauer, the charismatic winemaker at Prince Ştirbey, a family estate which lies on the west banks of the River Olt at the heart of the Drăgășani wine region, a four-hour drive northwest of Bucharest.

 “I want to make originals,” he says.
-“Nobody comes to Romania to try Bordeaux blends.
+“Nobody looks to Romania for Bordeaux blends.
 They come for something different.”

-As such, Ştirbey’s portfolio has a special focus on indigenous varieties.
-It produces up to 20 different wines made up of eight varieties – two thirds of which are indigenous, including the exceedingly difficult-to-pronounce Cramposie, Negru de Drăgășani, and Tămâioasă Românească – with each wine produced from a single variety to bring out the individual character of the grape, even when this is a more common variety.
+As such, Ştirbey’s portfolio has a particular focus on indigenous varieties.
+It produces up to 20 different wines made up of eight varieties – two thirds of which are indigenous, including the exceedingly difficult-to-pronounce Cramposie, Negru de Drăgășani, and Tămâioasă Românească – with each wine produced from a single variety to bring out the individual local character of the grape, even when this is a more common variety.

 “I fight the temptation to make Riesling like in Germany,” Bauer says.
 “I am not a German winemaker; I am a winemaker from Germany.
 I want to make Riesling from Romania.
 Hopefully my wines are authentic and reflective of the region.”